Vietnam.vn - Nền tảng quảng bá Việt Nam

 Promote the dissemination of new decrees to fishermen.

 With the above difficulties, the Department of Agriculture and Rural Development of the province has proposed that the Ministry of Agriculture and Rural Development soon issue guidelines on the use of professional technical equipment and means to detect administrative violations in the field of fisheries.
-Mr. Nguyen Van Chien - Deputy Director of the Department of Agriculture and Rural Development said that from now until October 31, 2024, the Department of Fisheries is required to maintain 24/7 monitoring of fishing vessel activities through the monitoring system.
+Mr. Nguyen Van Chien - Deputy Director of the Department of Agriculture and Rural Development said that from now until October 31, 2024, the Fisheries Sub-Department is required to maintain 24/7 monitoring of fishing vessel activities through the monitoring system.
 The interdisciplinary working group needs to closely coordinate with localities to strengthen monitoring, receiving, investigating, verifying, and handling violations of VMS.
 Strengthen state management of enterprises, service providers, and VMS equipment in the province.
 Because this is one of the important criteria that the EC will check to remove the IUU "yellow card".

 van_0140.jpg